haskellfoundation/error-message-index/message-index/messages/GHC-38520/unliftedTypes/index.md

 ## Explanation

-Forcing the evaluation of a value up to WHNF breaks down with unlifted and unboxed types, which explicitly lack a wrapping thunk (there is no *box*), and so values of such types are already always strict.
+Forcing the evaluation of a value up to WHNF does not make sense for unlifted and unboxed types, because these types can never be represented by an unevaluated expression at runtime.
 Thus, trying to enforce strictness via a bang pattern has no effect.